Deepening rivalries test German luxury car dominance

 The resulting market fragmentation is “bringing the curtain down on the unprecedented growth ... that enabled premium auto manufacturers to generate outsized returns”, he added.

-BMW shares are up 5.4 percent this year, beating the wider European auto sector’s 0.4 percent slide.
+BMW shares are up 5.4 percent this year, beating the wider European auto sector’s 0.4 percent slide .SXAP.
 But Daimler is 1.1 percent lower and VW down 15 percent, hit by cost overruns.
+[ID:nL6N0QD5H2]

 A Maserati push is making headway, with first-half shipments quadrupling on new models launched under Fiat Chrysler boss Sergio Marchionne, who hopes a revived Alfa can also use its pedigree to outrun upstarts such as Infiniti and DS.